To Courier with Love: Plot

 The episode ends back at Moe's Tavern, where Homer gives Lenny, Carl and Moe gifts from the trip, Moe's gift being a synthetic snakeskin belt.
 The episode shifts back to the Stone Age, showing a prehistoric Matt Groening drawing and signing the drawing of the scene at Moe's.

+Production

+In April 2016, Entertainment Weekly reported that comedian Jay Leno would guest star as himself.
+Leno previously appeared as himself in the ninth season episode "The Last Temptation of Krust."
+Executive producer Al Jean said Leno was cast because the plot made sense for him due to his knowledge of cars.
+When Leno recorded his lines, he pointed out that to be historically accurate, the car his character is buying should have a wooden interior instead of a marble one.

+Cultural references

+Aquarium by Camille Saint-Saëns plays while Homer admires Notre-Dame de Paris.
+Lisa is dressed like the title character from the Madeline media franchise.
+The house from the 2009 film Up collides with the boy from the 1956 film The Red Balloon.
+The car Homer finds is a Morgan 3 Wheeler, and Jay Leno arrives at the Simpson house the first time in a 1973 Citroen DS 23 Pallas.

 Reception

 "To Courier with Love" received a 1.1 rating and was watched by 2.52 million viewers, making it the second most watched show on Fox that night.

 Dennis Perkins of The A.V.
 Club gave the episode a B stating, "Sounds like a suitably silly setup for a Simpson family trip to the City of Light, and 'To Courier With Love' succeeds for the most part by sticking with the ordinary extraordinariness of how the Simpsons live their lives.
 'There’s something truly amazing about you Dad, everything’s an adventure,' says Lisa admiringly after, in the episode’s adventure before the adventure proper, Homer discovers a rare and valuable old three-wheel car under a tarp in the Simpsons garage."

+Tony Sokol of Den of Geek gave the episode 3 out of 5 stars.
+He stated that the episode was funny but wanted the family to be deported to be consistent with previous travel episodes.